 When it comes to the matter of measuring an item or substance, the topic of discussion turns from the item to the accuracy or precision of the measurement.
-Both these terms are used interchangeably quite often but they are not one and the same.
+Both these terms are used interchangeably quite often, but they are not the same.

 What is Accuracy?

-Accuracy would be referred as the level of correctness of a measurement when compared to its true value.
+Accuracy would be referred to as the level of correctness of measurement when compared to its true value.

 What is Precision?

-Precision on other hand refers to the level of absolute exact the measurement is to the most strict manner.
+Precision, on the other hand, refers to the level of absolute exact the measurement is to the most strict manner.

 In simple terms, precision is the term used to see how reliable and consistent the measurement of the experiment is while accuracy on other hand checks the closeness of the experiment measurement with the ideal or accepted value.

-An ideal analogy to remember accuracy and precision is to remember a basketball player trying to shoot at the baskets where if the player would shoot with the most accuracy the ball would land either close or into the basket.
-If the player would try to shoot with precision, the ball would land in the exact location which would be either close or not close to the basket.
-A true player would be accurate and precise at the same time by shooting the ball always into the basket.
+An ideal analogy to remember accuracy and precision is to remember a basketball player trying to shoot at the baskets where if the player would shot with the most accuracy the ball would land either close or into the basket.
+If the player tried to shoot with precision, the ball would fall in the exact location which would be either close or not close to the basket.
+A right player would be accurate and precise at the same time by shooting the ball always into the basket.

 |Definition||It could be defined as the level of correctness of a measurement to its true value.||It could be defined as the sharp exactness of a measurement.|